varsharaj2199-hub/NID_VARSHA-RAJ_P5.JS/Day 4/documentation.md

 AIM:

-To creates a dynamic grid pattern made of randomly chosen images.
+To create a dynamic grid pattern made of randomly chosen images.
 Each cell in the grid displays one of four preloaded images, selected at random every frame.
 The result is a continuously changing mosaic-like animation of pictures.